readthedocs/readthedocs.org/docs/user/integrations.rst

        (Perhaps reuse this: https://about.readthedocs.com/images/homepage.png)

-Building documentation on every Git commit
+Integrations: building docs on each commit
 ==========================================

 Read the Docs is a *Continuous Documentation Deployment* platform for your software project.